Generation of polarization-entangled photon pairs from two interacting quantum emitters: Postselection of a highly polarization-entangled state

-These findings indicate that filters with very narrow linewidths are required to obtain a highly polarization-entangled post-selected state.
+These findings indicate that filters with very narrow linewidths are required to obtain a highly polarization-entangled postselected state.
 However, the probability of Alice and Bob receiving a single photon each one decreases with the narrowness of the filters.
-To quantify how much this probability is reduced in comparison to the case in which broad filters are used, we analyze the factor $N$, given by the trace of $\hat{\rho}$ before normalization [see Eq.~(\ref{Eq:Normalization_factor})].
+To quantify how much this probability is reduced in comparison to the case in which broad filters are used, we analyze here the factor $N$, given by the trace of $\hat{\rho}$ before normalization [see Eq.~(\ref{Eq:Normalization_factor})].
+(We additionally provide in Appendix \ref{Appendix:brightness} a zeroth-order estimation of the brightness of the entangled-photon source.)
 We plot in Fig. \ref{Figure:5}c the dependence on $\Gamma/\gamma_0$ and on $r_{12}/\lambda_0$ of $N$ divided by the maximum value $N_{\text{max}}$ obtained within the range of linewidth and intermolecular distance explored in this figure.
-We find that, for very narrow filters ($\Gamma\approx10^{-2} \gamma_0$, $N$ can be up to 6 orders of magnitude smaller than for broad filters ($\Gamma\approx10 \gamma_0$).
-Thus, to choose the optimal spectral widths of the filters in experiments, it is necessary to consider a balance between the two-photon entanglement and the detection probability, as decreasing values of $\Gamma$ increase the concurrence of the post-selected state, but at the cost of lowering $N/N_{\text{max}}$.
+We find that, for very narrow filters ($\Gamma\approx10^{-2} \gamma_0$), $N$ can be up to five orders of magnitude smaller than for broad filters ($\Gamma\approx10 \gamma_0$).
+Thus, to choose the optimal spectral widths of the filters in experiments, it is necessary to consider a balance between the two-photon entanglement and the detection probability, as decreasing values of $\Gamma$ increase the concurrence of the postselected state, but at the cost of lowering $N/N_{\text{max}}$.

-In the following we analyze the entanglement of the post-selected state under different detection directions and under misaligments in the relative orientation between the transition dipole moments.
+In the following we analyze the entanglement of the postselected state under different detection directions and under misaligments in the relative orientation between the transition dipole moments.